-Born and raised in Pittsburgh, Sparr holds a Bachelor of Music degree from Rice University where she studied with Martha Katz.
-She received her Masters degree from the New England Conservatory with James Dunham and her Doctorate of Musical Arts degree from the University of Maryland under the guidance of Daniel Foster.
-While at NEC, she received the Gunther Schuller award and was on the roster for the Piatigorsky Foundation.
+Sparr earned her Bachelor of Music degree from The Shepherd School of Music at Rice University, where she studied with Martha Strongin Katz.
+She holds a Master of Music degree from the New England Conservatory, where she studied with James Dunham, and a Doctor of Musical Arts Degree from the University of Maryland, studying under Daniel Foster.
+During her graduate studies, she was named a Piatigorsky Foundation Artist and received the Gunther Schuller Award from New England Conservatory.

 She lives in Baton Rouge with her husband, composer & guitarist, D. J. Sparr, their son, Harris, and two dogs.
 She is the violist for Scabaret (“three bad mamas and a microphone”), an all-female, blended style voice, keyboard and viola band based in West Texas.